 Kuali is a software program that the University of Utah utilizes for curriculum administration.
-This document explains the curriculum workflow within the Kuali system and provides helpful tips and tricks about working with Kuali to propose curriculum changes.
+This document explains the curriculum workflow within the Kuali system and provides helpful how-to guides about working with Kuali to propose curriculum changes.

 Curriculum Workflow